obfuscators-2019/Obfuscator-5/README.md

 # Obfuscator
-Obfuscates code on SQL by using selected columns from CSV files
+Obfuscates data on SQL by using selected columns from CSV files or value Generators (Spain id docs - NIF, NIE, DNI)